-At December 31, 2009, the Company had \$14.7 million invested in one money market fund, which is included within the "Cash and cash equivalents" line on the balance sheet.
+At December 31, 2009, the Company had \$14.7 million invested in one money market fund, which is included within the "Cash and cash equivalents" line on the consolidated condensed balance sheet.
 Because there is an active market for shares of this money market fund, the Company considers its fair value measure of this investment to be based on Level 1 inputs.
-No other assets or liabilities on the Balance Sheet as of December 31, 2009 are measured at fair value using Level 1, 2 or 3 inputs.